 Use your card every month

-In order to have a FICO® Score, you must have activity on your credit report in the last six months.
-If there is no activity on your report in the last six months, you cannot get a score.
+In order to have a FICO® Score, you must have activity on your credit report over the past six months.
+If there is no activity on your report during this time, you cannot get a score.

 Activity does not mean you need to go into debt.
 You can make a single purchase every month (even for just $1) and that is considered activity.